Thunder Bay Island

 A 17 acre Island jewel surrounded by the Thunder Bay River which winds through 500 acres of back waters, low islands and waterfowl.
 Several paths lead joggers, walkers, photographers, fishermen, nature lovers through varied eco systems including sand dunes, meadows, woodlands, gentle slopes, marsh areas.
 Has viewing platform (handicapped accessible).

 Pigeon River Country State Forest and Elk Range is the home of the largest free-roaming elk herd east of the Mississippi.
-For viewing drive east of Vanderbilt on Sturgeon Valley Rd. about 10 miles to one of the designated sites.
-For more information continue driving east about 3 miles to Hardwood Lake Rd.
-Turn left (north) 1 mile to the DNR Forestry Office for maps and viewing information.
+For viewing drive east of Vanderbilt on Sturgeon Valley Rd. about ten miles to one of the designated sites.
+For more information continue driving east about three miles to Hardwood Lake Rd.
+Turn left (north) one mile to the DNR Forestry Office for maps and viewing information.
+Portions of this area are open to public hunting.
+Rustic campground includes 19 sites for tens and small trailers.
+Water access, vault toilets and hiking pathway at campground.
+First-come, first-served.

 7136 Old 27 South